Row and Column in Blazor Pivot Table Component

 Grid Lines

-Horizontal Displays the horizontal grid lines only.
+Horizontal Shows only horizontal grid lines between rows

-Vertical Displays the vertical grid lines only.
+Vertical Shows only vertical grid lines between columns

 NOTE